 The very first telescope was developed by Hans Lippershey at the start of the 17th century, and even though it was nothing special it’s where it started and why everything is possible today.

-Then I’m sure you’ve heard of the name Galileo, who was an Italian physicist smart enough to take the telescope to the next level.
+Then I’m sure you’ve heard of the name Galileo, who was an Italian physicist, one of the early astronomers smart enough to take the telescope to the next level.
 In doing so, he discovered things like detailed moon features, sun spots, and the biggest moons of Jupiter.

 If you’ve heard of the concave lens, it was invented around this time.
 Concave means a mirror bends inwards allowing objects to be magnified.
 Once this was invented the discovery of Jupiter’s belts was made a little over a decade later.
 Within another decade, the concave lens was replaced with a convex one.
 This time the mirror bent outwards helping astronomers see things more clearly.